 Try to speak about the situation when you eventually met the deadline.
 Show them that you can prioritize your tasks, that you do not crack under pressure, and understand the importance of delivering your work in time.

 And if this is your first job application, say what you would do to meet the deadlines.
 Your attitude is the most important thing for the interviewers, not the situation you’ll talk about.
+We have 7 sample answers to this question online here.

 Who else did you work with on this project?
 What were their roles?
 (This question will mostly relate to one of the projects in your portfolio)